kammitama5/kammitama5.github.io/_posts/2021-6-2-Wednesday-June-2nd.md

 - I got word that I was accepted to [GREPSEC](https://grepsec.github.io/), which I heard about through another PhD student, on a listserve I'm on.
 - I am SO stoked, as it is not just an awesome workshop, and an opportunity to meet like-minded peers, but it's just before USENIX 2021, and as part of the workshop, they give us a ticket to attend, so I'm dancing at this point, feeling doubly lucky.
+- I stumbled upon the movie, [Chef](https://en.wikipedia.org/wiki/Chef_(2014_film)), which is another movie I swore I wasn't really interested in, but found I've loved it.
+It's all about taking chances and doing what you love, and having it pay off.
+The whole film is about a rollercoaster of emotions, your work being tied to your passion, and what it means to be free to pursue that, and find fulfillment.
+It resonated with me so much, especially the cross-country trip through parts of the US, and the relationship between father and son.
+I loved the imperfections of the characters; so much of it is about picking yourself up from a path from which you might feel roadblocked, and having the courage to succeed in spite of it, because what your heart desires wants to much more of you.

 ## A bit more
 - I guess, if someone had told me that I'd be doing a lot of this stuff now, I wouldn't believe them.
 I feel like this whole world opened up; one that I